 But a whisper of rebellion called out to me.
 It sounded musical, colorful, whimsical.
 It asked me whether I wouldn’t like to liberate myself from those neat lists and stacks, let my ideas flow, visualize my thoughts?

-It introduced me to Milanote – the note-taking app truly made for images, not just tolerant of them.
+It introduced me to Milanote – the note-taking app truly made FOR images, not just tolerant of them.

-Milanote markets itself toward so-called creatives: “For the research, thinking and planning behind your next great piece of work.”
+Milanote markets itself toward creatives: “For the research, thinking and planning behind your next great piece of work.”

 But the strengths of this app could benefit anyone who could use a more freeform space to collect their thoughts.
 A blank page resembles a peg board, and users can add images, notes, links, and more in any configuration their hearts desire.
 You can also link any elements together with a web of lines, or leave them on their own.

 This could be a great app for early-stage brainstorming and planning, when you need to play around and be flexible.

 Milanote can be collaborative, like Trello, or individual and personal, like my always-evolving grocery list in Evernote.
 Milanote currently works in any web browser, and iOs and Android apps are coming soon.